Funekyo/Ujiki/Documents/Basics of Zen Buddhism.md

 Within Buddhist history, two major archetypes of awakening developed, each representing distinct emphases in path and aim:

 The **arhat** ("worthy one") reaches *nirvāṇa* through direct insight, extinguishing craving, and no longer generating karma that binds one to *saṃsāra*.
-The goal is personal liberation, realized through ethical restraint, meditative absorption, and insight into impermanence, not-self, and suffering.
+The goal is personal liberation, realized through virtuous conduct, meditative absorption, and insight into impermanence, not-self, and suffering.

 The **bodhisattva** ("awakening being") vows to attain full Buddhahood not for personal escape, but to guide all beings to liberation.